egaudrain/vocoder/README.md

 To cite a paper where the vocoder was used:

-+ E. Gaudrain and D. Başkent (under review) "Factors limiting vocal-tract length discrimination in cochlear implant simulations."
++ E. Gaudrain and D. Başkent (2015) "Factors limiting vocal-tract length discrimination in cochlear implant simulations."
 J. Acoust.
 Soc.
-Am.
+Am., in press.

 If you use the PSHC or low-noise noise carriers, you also have to cite: